 The GEWG Chair may create subgroups to discuss specific details of any topic that includes confidential information, such as Critical Energy Infrastructure Information (CEII).
 All subgroup meetings are in closed session and limited to individuals necessary to achieve the purpose of the subgroup.
 The GEWG Chair is responsible for determining who may attend a closed session of a subgroup meeting.
 Subgroups are not subject to the meeting requirements of the GEWG as a whole.

-Upon inception of the GEWG, the GEWG Chair creates the Black Start Gas Coordination Subgroup which supersedes and replaces the Black Start Gas Coordination Group (BSGCG).
-The BSGCG should develop TDSPs’ understanding of the gas supply locations for generation plants for initial black start and eventually to full system restoration.
+Upon inception of the GEWG, the GEWG Chair creates the Black Start Gas Coordination Subgroup (BSGCSG) which supersedes and replaces the Black Start Gas Coordination Group (BSGCG).
+The BSGCSG should develop TDSPs’ understanding of the gas supply locations for generation plants for initial black start and eventually to full system restoration.
 In addition, develop TDSPs’ understanding of all gas supply locations needed for high gas consumption due to high loads during summer and winter peaks.

-Membership of BSGCG shall be limited to: representatives from Transmission and/or Distribution Service Providers (TDSPs); Transmission Operators (TOs); Resource Entities; and Qualified Scheduling Entities (QSEs) representing Resources, including, but not limited to, those with contracted Black Start Resources; and owners or operators of natural gas facilities that serve Resources identified in the ERCOT Black Start Plan.
-The GEWG Chair may determine whether a particular owner or operator of a natural gas facility may participate in BSGCG.
+Membership of BSGCSG shall be limited to: representatives from Transmission and/or Distribution Service Providers (TDSPs); Transmission Operators (TOs); Resource Entities; and Qualified Scheduling Entities (QSEs) representing Resources, including, but not limited to, those with contracted Black Start Resources; owners or operators of natural gas facilities that serve Resources identified in the ERCOT Black Start Plan; and natural gas industry associations that have a member who qualifies for BSGCSG membership.
+The GEWG Chair may determine whether a particular entity requesting membership is eligible to participate in BSGCSG.
 Representation by ERCOT ISO is required.
 Public Utility Commission of Texas (PUCT), the Texas Reliability Entity (TRE), the leadership of the Texas Energy Reliability Council (TERC), North American Electric Reliability Corporation (NERC) and any other appropriate governing agency may be represented.

 Any individual participating in a subgroup must have a current ERCOT GEWG Subgroup Non-Disclosure Agreement (NDA) on file with ERCOT Legal.
 A current version of the ERCOT GEWG Subgroup NDA is located under “Key Documents” on the GEWG page of the ERCOT website.